ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 If you find that your database workloads need more CPU resources, you can scale the amount of CPU allocated to your service.
 If your database instance is on an Isolated Compute hosting model, select the CPU x RAM configuration that matches your resource needs.
 If your database instance is on a Shared Compute or Dedicated Core hosting model, select the CPU allocation that you want for your database.

 Old style dedicated core instances are deprecated, and will be removed in May 2025.
-Learn more about the new hosting models [here]([url](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models)).
+For more information on the new hosting models, see the [Hosting models overview](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models).

 ## Scaling considerations
 {: #resources-scaling-consider}